Borna-f/Aggregate-Parser/README.md

 # Aggregate-Parser
 This is a parser made to parse multiple files into an aggregation format.
-It uses  101 - 191 files in "data" folder as input and generates "participantquests.xlsx" as output.
+It uses  101 - 191 files in "data" folder as input and generates "ParticipantQuests.xlsx" as output.